 (1) A pair of ponds

 Beyond the third torii, you are already in the Shrine grounds.
 Go over a bridge (there are three small bridges.
 One in the middle is arched and called "drum bridge"), and you will find a pond both sides.
 They were made by Masako, and are called Genpei pond.
 Gen stands for Minamoto and Pei Taira, meaning the right-hand pond (obviously larger than the other) is for the Minamotos, and the left-hand one for the Tairas.
-The white building facing the Taira pond is The Museum of Modern Art of Kanagawa Prefecture opened in 1951 as the first Japanese MOMA.
+The white building facing the Taira pond is Museum of Modern Art of Kanagawa Prefecture opened in 1951 as the first Japanese MOMA.
 It was designed by Junzo Sakakura (1901-1969), a famous architect who studied architecture in France under Le Corbusier (1887 -1965).

 In summer, immense expanses of lotus leaves cover all over the ponds.
 The right-hand pond used to have white (Minamoto clan's symbol color) flowers, whereas left-side pond blood-red ones (Taira clan's symbol color).
 But, today, each pond has both red and white flowers mixed.
 In winter, the scene completely changes with lotus leaves and flowers nowhere in sight.

 Also, the Minamoto pond is dotted with three islets, and Taira pond with four.
 "Three" is pronounced san in Japanese which also denotes birth or creating something, while "four" is called shi homonym for death.
 Masako wished creativity for the Minamotos and death for the Tairas.
 These ponds are good evidence to remind us of the two-warlord clans who waged fierce battles more than 800 years ago.